About The CCDM

 Enid Miller Ponn

 Enid Miller Ponn is a collaborative family law attorney, a supreme court certified law mediator and the Director of the Center for Collaborative Divorce and Mediation.
-Throughout her thirty years of practice, she has specialized in the areas of divorce law, collaborative family law, family law mediation, post-nuptial agreements, pre-nuptial agreements and wills and probate.
+Throughout her more than thirty years of practice, she has specialized in the areas of divorce law, collaborative family law, family law mediation, post-nuptial agreements, pre-nuptial agreements and wills and probate.
 She received her certification by the Florida Supreme Court as a family law mediator in 1993 and since then has experienced a very high degree of success in settling cases within her mediation practice.

 Enid received her undergraduate degree from UNC Chapel Hill, phi beta kappa, her Master’s degree from the Johns Hopkins School of Advanced International Studies in 1979, and her J.D. in 1984, cum laud from the University of Miami, School of Law.